-If you’re seeing any of these in your web browser, you’ve probably hit an NXDOMAIN error.
+If your web browser lands on the sad document or the cloud thought bubble, you’ve probably hit an NXDOMAIN error.

 NXDOMAIN is the internet’s blunt way of saying “the answer to your question doesn’t exist”.
-Technically speaking, it’s saying that the domain name referenced in the Domain Name System (DNS) query does not exist at all.
-NXDOMAIN is an answer that only an authoritative server can return.
+Technically, it’s saying that the domain name referenced in the Domain Name System (DNS) query does not exist.
+NXDOMAIN, which stands for non-existent domain, is an answer that only an authoritative nameserver can return.

 Leveraging an NXDOMAIN response

 For the average internet user, NXDOMAINs are usually the result of a typo in the web address.
 Or they might be an attempt to access a website that no longer exists.
 At most, they are an inconvenience.